aptos-foundation/AIPs/aips/wallet-standard.md

 Both dApps' and wallets' integration and implementation are straightforward and painless.
 Mostly, each needs to use a provided method for registration/detection.

-The addition of any future features and/or enhancements should not introduce any breaking change, as each wallet holds its own plugin code, and any feature/method lives in its own context
+The addition of any future features and/or enhancements should not introduce any breaking change, as each wallet holds its own plugin code, and any feature/method lives in its own context.

 ## Timeline